-SOC 215 Language and Society: Introduction to Linguistic Anthropology - 3 credits anthropologists examine the role language plays in society, linguistic structural components, and how languages evolve over time and in different circumstances.
+SOC 215 Language and Society: Introduction to Linguistic Anthropology - 3 credits

+Language is so essential to culture that it is the only topic to which anthropology devotes an entire branch of study.
+Linguistic anthropologists examine the role language plays in society, linguistic structural components, and how languages evolve over time and in different circumstances.
 In this course we explore such questions as: Could society exist without language?
 What does language allow us to do?
 Why are people the only animals to speak?
 Or are we?
 Are our brains wired for language or is it something we are taught?
 Through discussion, direct observation/experimentation and readings, students will understand the relationship between our linguistic abilities and the nature of our humanity.